A MAN WOKE IN A HOSPITAL BED WITHOUT ANY MEMORY

 John removed his coat and threw it over the chair

-Raised his sholders and eyebrows in answer to his father.
+Raised his shoulders and eyebrows in answer to his father.

 His father stamped noisily across the bare floor